marcinwasowicz/ObjectOrientedProgrammingClasses_Project1/README.md

               - traced animal will be painted in pink
               - three numbers will be shown: number of its children, number of its descendants, and the number of epoch the animal died.
 All these values are set to -1, -1, -1 by default, and the third number (number of epoch) will be set to -1, until the animal dies.
-Changing the number of epoch from -1 to something else will denote te fact, that the animal that was traced has already died At first glance animations may seem slow, but in fact their speeds were set in such a way deliberatley.
+Changing the number of epoch from -1 to something else will denote te fact, that the animal that was traced has already died.

+At first glance animations may seem slow, but in fact their speeds were set in such a way deliberatley.
 If the user wants to speed them up, this can be done by increasing value of the variable 'amountOfTicks' in the code of SimulationEngine.java class.